 1.2.3 GISCs are responsible for supporting WIS Centres in their Area of Responsibility (AoR) and ensuring the effective operation of WIS.

-1.2.4 GISCs may operate one or more global services that collectively ensure discovery of and access to data within all Regions.
+1.2.4 WIS Centres may operate one or more global services that collectively ensure discovery of and access to data within all Regions.

 1.2.5 Each Permanent Representative with WMO shall be responsible for authorizing users of WIS.
 The right to manage the authorization process may be delegated.